hyprwm/hyprland-wiki/pages/Configuring/Environment-variables.md

 - `QT_AUTO_SCREEN_SCALE_FACTOR=1` - [(From the QT documentation)](https://doc.qt.io/qt-5/highdpi.html)
 enables automatic scaling, based on the monitor's pixel density
-- `QT_QPA_PLATFORM="wayland;xcb"` - Tell QT applications to use the Wayland backend, and fall back to x11 if Wayland is unavailable
+- `QT_QPA_PLATFORM=wayland;xcb` - Tell QT applications to use the Wayland backend, and fall back to x11 if Wayland is unavailable
 - `QT_WAYLAND_DISABLE_WINDOWDECORATION=1` - Disables window decorations on QT applications
 - `QT_QPA_PLATFORMTHEME=qt5ct` - Tells QT based applications to pick your theme from qt5ct, use with Kvantum.